 16. Catch one of the ultra-cool, kid-friendly theater performances playing before their final curtain calls.

 17. Peep some fireworks.
-Coney Island hosts a sparkler show every Friday night, or you can catch a show on Wednesday nights at South Beach in Staten Island.
+Coney Island hosts a sparkler show every Friday night.
 FREE

 RELATED: The Best Things to Do with NYC Kids This August

-18. Snag a ride on the City Island Seaside Trolley for an evening of fun on the Bronx isle.
-The trolley runs the first Friday evening of the month, but a public bus will take you from the Pelham Bay Park subway to the island anytime.
+18. Snag a ride on the City Island Land Ferry for an evening of fun on the Bronx isle.
+It runs the first Friday evening of the month, but a public bus will take you from the Pelham Bay Park subway stop to the island anytime.
 FREE

 19. While away the day splashing in one of our favorite play fountains before the sprinklers are turned off for the year.
 FREE